-- (2) The Commission shall offer to each candidate as contribution to be used solely for the election- - (a) the sum of one thousand currency points; and - (b) such other facilities as may be approved by Parliament. - (3) Except as otherwise provided by this section, a candidate or a candidate's agent may raise additional funding for the candidate's campaign through lawful means. - (4) A candidate or a candidate's agent shall not obtain, solicit or receive any financial or other assistance for the purpose of the candidate's campaign, from any foreign government, institution, body or person which or who has demonstrated an intention to overthrow the lawfully established Government of Uganda, or to endanger the security of Uganda; - (5) For the purposes of subsection (4), the Government shall lay before Parliament the necessary information as to the prohibited foreign governments institutions, bodies or persons, at least three months before the nomination day. - (6) Every candidate shall maintain a record of all assistance obtained or solicited for under this section. - (7) Each candidate shall, within thirty days after the election- - (a) account to the Commission for the facilitation given to him or her under subsection (2); - (b) submit a return to the Commission disclosing all assistance obtained by the candidate from any source. - (8) A candidate or a candidate's agent who contravenes subsection (4) or a candidate who- - (a) contravenes subsection (6) or (7); or - (b) for the purposes of subsection (6) or (7), makes a statement which he or she knows to be false in any material particular, commits an offence.
+- (1) The Commission shall ensure that the relevant organs of the state provide during the entire campaign period- - (a) protection of each candidate; and - (b) adequate security at all meetings of candidates. - (1a) Notwithstanding subsection (1), the Commission shall consult a candidate on his or her security detail. - [subsection (1a) inserted by section 7 of Act 14 of 2010] - (2) [subsection (2) repealed by section 3 of Act 14 of 2015] - (3) Except as otherwise provided by this section, a candidate or a candidate's agent may raise additional funding for the candidate's campaign through lawful means. - (4) A candidate or a candidate's agent shall not obtain, solicit or receive any financial or other assistance for the purpose of the candidate's campaign, from any foreign government, institution, body or person which or who has demonstrated an intention to overthrow the lawfully established Government of Uganda, or to endanger the security of Uganda; - (5) For the purposes of subsection (4), the Government shall lay before Parliament the necessary information as to the prohibited foreign governments institutions, bodies or persons, at least three months before the nomination day. - (6) Every candidate shall maintain a record of all assistance obtained or solicited for under this section. - (7) Each candidate shall, within thirty days after the election- - (a) [paragraph (a) repealed by section 3 of Act 14 of 2015]; - (b) submit a return to the Commission disclosing all assistance obtained by the candidate from any source. - (8) A candidate or a candidate's agent who contravenes subsection (4) or a candidate who- - (a) contravenes subsection (6) or (7); or - (b) for the purposes of subsection (6) or (7), makes a statement which he or she knows to be false in any material particular, commits an offence.